-3) State the features of Partnership Firm.
+State the features of Partnership firm

-Ans: A partnership firm is an organization which is formed with two or more persons to run a business with a view to earn profit.
-Each member of such group is known as partner and collectively known as partnership firm.
+A partnership firm is an organization which is formed with two or more persons to run a business with a view to earning profit.
+Each member of such a group is known as a partner and collectively known as a partnership firm.
 These firms are governed by the Indian Partnership Act, 1932.